Tītokowaru's War: Moturoa

 In September 1868 Tītokowaru, who had until then been fighting only with his own hapū, gained the support of the Pakakohe, Tangahoe and Ngārauru hapū, more than doubling his strength to between 150 and 200.
-In early October his force marched south and built a pā at Otoia, just northeast of Patea and busied themselves with repairing weapons, gathering food and ammunition and planting crops.
-Further raids were carried out on settlers between Patea and the Waitōtara River in a bid to bait the Government to fight them at their pā, without success.
+In early October his force marched south and built a pā at Otoia, just northeast of Pātea and busied themselves with repairing weapons, gathering food and ammunition and planting crops.
+Further raids were carried out on settlers between Pātea and the Waitōtara River in a bid to bait the Government to fight them at their pā, without success.

 McDonnell resigned as commander and was replaced in September by Colonel George S. Whitmore, who had carried out the first operations against Te Kooti on the East Coast.
 In early November Whitmore moved his field headquarters to Wairoa (modern-day Waverley) after learning Tītokowaru had moved south of him and established a camp at Moturoa, about 5 km inland of Wairoa, from where it was feared he would attack the rich farming area of Waitōtara.

 On 6 November Whitmore's force was boosted by the arrival of 100 men of a newly raised company of the Armed Constabulary, No.6 Division, commanded by Captain J. M. Roberts, who had fought at Te Ngutu.
 At midnight that night an attacking column of 550, including 300 Wanganui kūpapa, picked their way from Wairoa toward Moturoa.
 Two hundred of the kūpapa refused to enter the bush and the remaining force arrived at the pā before daylight.

 Map of the Battle of Moturoa, 1868.

 The Māori camp had been established just four days earlier, in hilly, bush-covered country below the high wooded tableland of Okutuku, a village that had been raided in January 1866 as part of a "bush-scouring" campaign by Major-General Trevor Chute during the earlier hostilities.
 About 100 metres of 3.6m-high loose palisading had been hastily erected in a concave shape, blocking the path to the pā, while other defensive works included a long trench 2m wide and 2m deep behind the palisade, as well as hidden rifle pits and three taumaihi, 6m-high towers built of packed soil and ferns.
 While men in the trenches could fire through a gap beneath the palings of the palisade, others on an earth bank behind the trenches could fire through gaps in the palings, while a third line of fire could be effected from the taumaihi.
 Tītokowaru had placed his men on high alert and in the misty dawn, sentries caught sight of Whitmore's advance guard moving through the bush.
 The Moturoa defenders were silently roused and took their firing positions without being seen by the attacking force.